+You can cover expenses, streamline cash flow, increase your purchasing power, and take advantage of opportunities to grow as they arise.
 Overall, having a business line of credit gives you and your company greater financial flexibility and security, which can pay off handsomely in the long run.
-Make sure to shop around and compare different offers before deciding on a provider, though, as terms and conditions can vary significantly from one lender to another.

-A business line of credit is a great way to get access to funds for your business.
-But how do you know if you’re eligible, and what are the requirements?
+Lines of credit are a great way to get access to funds for your business.
+But how do you know if you’re eligible, and what are the requirements for a business line of credit?

-Here are a few of the standard requirements:
+Here are a few of the standard qualifications:

-First, let’s examine the eligibility requirements.
+Let’s examine the eligibility requirements for lines of credit.
 In order to qualify for a business line of credit, your business must be in operation for at least one year, generate a minimum of $120,000 in annual revenue, and have a 600+ credit score.

 Once you’ve gathered all of the necessary information, you can apply for a business line of credit online or by speaking with the bank you do business with.
 However, many entrepreneurs are finding it increasingly difficult to reach an approval with their banks, especially if they’re in “growth mode.”